AxelCCp/AxelCCp/README.md

 ----------------------------------------
 👋 Hi, I'm Axel  :genie: <br/>
 ----------------------------------------
-I'm a Java Developer (Intermediate Level)<br/>
+I'm a Java Developer (Intermediate Level) ☝️<br/>
-I'm Chilean and I live in Mexico.
-And I built this profile so you can review my main skills and knowledge.
+I'm Chilean and I live in Mexico ✈️.
+And I built this profile so you can review my main skills and knowledge ✨.

 -------------------------------------------------------------------------------------------------------------------------------------
 :mage_man: SYMBOLOGY OF MY RESPOSITORY  <br>